ansys/pyacp/doc/source/user_guide/concepts/material_property_sets.rst

 are interlinked.
 Therefore, when you change the ply type of a material, the engineering constants are automatically converted.
-To avoid accidental use of incorrect engineering constants, PyACP enforces conversion and assignment rules, as described below.
+To avoid accidental use of incorrect engineering constants, PyACP enforces conversion and assignment rules, as described later on this page.

 Conversion rules
 ^^^^^^^^^^^^^^^^